bbelson2/coro-mc-wwl-code/README.md

 | [freertos2_xt](../master/freertos2_xt/readme.md) | Minimal project to investigate the cost of context switching using FreeRTOS and threads.
 Uses an external timer. | Threads |
 | [mqxmin_xt](../master/mqxmin_xt/readme.md) | Minimal project to investigate the cost of context switching using MQX Lite and threads.
 Uses an external timer. | Threads |

+## Other contents

 The repo also contains other resources as follows;

 [ProjectConfig.md](ProjectConfig.md) describes the common configuration of the KDS projects that was performed in order to produce the project files listed above.
-Each project also contains a readme.md with project-specific configuration details.
+(Each project also contains a readme with project-specific configuration details.)

 ## Circuit

 All the projects use the same simple hardware layout.
-The external wires connected to the named pins on the K22F development board.
+The external wires are connected either to the named pins on the K22F development board or to the probe of the Rohde & Schwarz HMO2024 oscilloscope.

 ![alt text](coro_min_test_bb.png)